 Under article 42 of the Criminal Code, legal entities may be found criminally liable for the actions of their representatives and organs, as long as the acts were in the company's interest.
 The Criminal Code and the Anti-Corruption Law specify which corruption-related offences are applicable to legal entities.

-Article 42 of the Criminal Code states that a company can be found ‘criminally responsible for the offences committed, for their interests, by their organs, or their representatives.’
+Article 42 of the Criminal Code states that a company can be found ‘criminally responsible for the offences committed, for their interests, by their organs, or their representatives'.
 The requirements do not include knowledge of the act, substantially broadening the possibilities of corporate liability.
 In addition, liability for acts of representatives may go as far as third-party contractors.

 Furthermore, under the Civil Code, authorised and unauthorised actions of an agent may be attributed to a principal, possibly leading to corporate liability under civil law.
 Given that corruption laws are applicable to both the public and private sectors, this liability may have serious consequences for companies.

-The Anti-Corruption Law states that liability will exist for a legal entity that conceals, keeps, or transports proceeds that come from corruption.
+The Anti-Corruption Law states that liability will exist for a legal entity that conceals, keeps or transports proceeds that come from corruption.
 Knowledge that the proceeds have come from corrupt acts must be proven for this particular offence.
-Conviction is punishable by a fine, and also subject to accessory penalties such as dissolution, placement under the court’s watch, expulsion from public procurement, and other punishments.
+Conviction is punishable by a fine, and also subject to accessory penalties such as dissolution, placement under the court's watch, expulsion from public procurement and other punishments.

 In contrast to most whistleblowing provisions in other countries, the Anti-Corruption Law criminalises whistleblowing in certain situations.
 When allegations of corruption contain disinformation or ‘defamatory' statements, a whistleblower may be subject to punishment.

 Reporting obligations are triggered by the size of the transaction and the suspicious nature of a transaction.
-A suspicious transaction is defined as a ‘transaction that involves funds suspected to be the proceeds of offence, or funds related to the financing of terrorism.’
+A suspicious transaction is defined as a ‘transaction that involves funds suspected to be the proceeds of an offence, or funds related to the financing of terrorism'.
 In case of a suspicious transaction, the entity is obligated to inform the Finance Intelligence Unit within 24 hours from learning of the suspicion.
 Communication with the Finance Intelligence Unit is confidential, and the Unit itself is bound by confidentiality as well.

 Foreign corruption statutes